 Use our cover letter builder to create your own resume reference page that matches your resume and cover letter!

-For the most part, you will format your references page the same way you do your cover letter, and possibly resume, too.
-However, if you have slight differences between your resume’s letterhead and the one on your cover letter, copy the cover letter.
+Format your references page the same way you format your cover letter, and possibly your resume, too.
+If you have slight differences between your resume’s letterhead and the one on your cover letter, copy the cover letter.

 Your name and address should go on the very top, and it can be left-, right-, or center-oriented (follow the same style as your other documents).
 Include your phone number and email address.